contensis/docs-management-dotnet/key-concepts/asset-new.md

 ---
-description: Creating a new asset can be achieved by using one of the New method overloads.
+description: Creating a new asset can be achieved by using one of the NewAsset method overloads.
 ---

 # Creating assets